 Tabletopia is based on the Unity Technologies platform, which does not officially support WebPlayer for Linux.
-However, during the porting of Tabletopia to Steam, we are aiming primarily for Windows and MacOS, and then Linux afterwards.
+However, you can use Tabletopia on any modern web browser that supports WebGL.

-The following outgoing ports should be opened for Tabletopia to function well:
+Open the following outgoing ports for Tabletopia to function well:

 - UDP: 5055, 5056, 5057